Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 At the end of the month, take utility meter readings.

-Step #4: Contrast and compare your spending
+Step #4: Contrast & compare your spending

 Now for the fun part!
 This is where you see how much you could save: